-Having tried a few things that didn’t really work (and looking at them now I can see why!), I then hit upon something that did.
+Having tried a few things that didn’t really work (and looking at them now I can see why they didn’t work!), I then hit upon something that did.

 I became an eBay Affiliate and started promoting products that firstly, I knew something about, and secondly there was a big demand for.
 I started promoting second hand Macs, refurbished iPhones, secondhand iMacs and other things of that nature.

 These are two things that were missing from my early experiments, but I have since learned are very important if you are to be successful in Affiliate Marketing, especially when you’re starting out — promote something you know about, and which there is a big demand for.